Raël: Appearances in the media

 In 1992, Raël appeared on Ciel mon Mardi, a French talk show hosted by journalist Christophe Dechavanne.
 Toward the end of the show, Raël's sexual liberalism was critiqued by a priest, a social worker, and a psychologist.
 A former Raëlian, Jean Parraga, believed that his wife and children were being held as prisoners, and that Raël attempted to break up his family.
 Parraga thought that his wife and children were being treated like criminals in activities such as orgies and sacrifices that involve children, at the Sensual Meditation camp.
-Parraga also had a criminal record as a drug dealer and car thief, and in August of 1992, he attempted to shoot Raël.
+Parraga also had a criminal record as a drug dealer and car thief, and in August 1992, he attempted to shoot Raël.

 Raëlians from around the world sent letters of protest to Dechevanne's TV station.
 Dechavanne portrayed that as "incitement to violence" and sued Raël.
 The judge appointed to the case decided to question Raël.
 Raël agreed to ask his members to stop sending letters if the station apologized publicly.
 The two parties agreed to drop the feud.

 In 2004, Raël appeared on the first airing of the Quebec version of the French talk show Tout le monde en parle, hosted by Guy A. Lepage.
 During this appearance, Raël upset panel members with his statements on democracy and cloning.
 The situation reached its peak when caricaturist Serge Chapleau called Raël a "farce" and a "nerd", ridiculed his clothes, and grabbed him by the back of his neck.
 Raël left the stage, followed by his disciples.
 A fellow guest on the show, Parti Québécois Member of Quebec Legislative Assembly Pauline Marois, who later became premier of Quebec, called Raël "insane".
 The Raëlian Movement asked Marois to apologize; she refused.

 A Swiss newspaper that called Raëlians "rat heads" was sued for defamation.
 Another suit was brought against journalist Stephane Baillargeon for writing in the Montreal daily Le Devoir that Raëlians defend pedophiles and that certain ex-Raëlians claim the "gourou" likes very young girls.
 After some negotiation, Le Devoir published a letter from Raël condemning the charge as "ignominious defamation" and asserting that the Raëlian Movement had "always condemned pedophilia and promoted respect for laws that justly forbid the practices that are always the fault of unbalanced individuals".